GaryHostt/beginner_ERP_OIC/README.md

 This can also be used to abstract away SOAP endpoints.
 These endpoints can also invoked from Postman, SOAP UI, VBCS, your given front end framework of choice, coding language API call, etc. You could also just directly call the API of the system you integrate with instead of using OIC, but then you miss the centralized logging capability of OIC and its other benefits.

 [REST to database workshop](https://github.com/GaryHostt/ATPworkshop)
 - This workshop is similar to what we do in parts 1 - 3, but OIC invokes a database instead of Cloud ERP.
 This [video explains that workshop](http://media.licdn.com/embeds/media.html?src=https%3A%2F%2Fwww.youtube.com%2Fembed%2F-9nP2LaeOok%3Ffeature%3Doembed&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D-9nP2LaeOok&type=text%2Fhtml&schema=youtube).
+You can do this lab for free with an ['always free' ATP database on your OCI tenancy](https://www.oracle.com/cloud/free/).

 If you are brand new to Oracle Integration, you may consider doing one of the 'Beginner Workshops' [here](https://garyhostt.github.io/Oracle_Integration/).